navarroaxel/navarroaxel.github.io/blog/a-git-repository-inside-an-arch-linux-package.md

 ## The pkgver as a function

 The VCS packages always compile the latest version in the repository.
-This is achieved using `pkgver()` function as the following:
+This is achieved by using `pkgver()` function as the following:

 ```bash
 pkgver() {